netgen/media-site/doc/netgen/INSTALL.md

 ### Import database schema and demo data

-Configure your database in `.env.local` file in your project root folder (change the username, password and database name as required, based on your setup):
+Configure your database in `.env.local` file in your project root folder (change the username, password, database host and name as required, based on your setup):

 ```
-DATABASE_URL=mysql://root:mypass@localhost/media_site
+DATABASE_URL=mysql://root:mypass@127.0.0.1/media_site
 ```

 Run the following command to import database schema and demo data (add `--env=prod`